nh-server/Kurisu/cogs/assistance-cmds/dump.switch.md

 ---

 How to dump/build NSPs using NXDumpTool
-BAN Warning: only for use using offline emummc
+BAN Warning: only for use with offline emummc